-Mr. Pierre Lampron, Chair, Organic Dairy Producer from Saint-Boniface, Mauricie, representing the Quebec Dairy Producers (PLQ);
+Mr. Pierre Lampron, Chair, Organic Dairy Producer from Saint-Boniface, Mauricie, appointed by the Quebec Dairy Producers (PLQ);

 Dr. Roger Cue, Ph.
-D., Vice-chair, Associate Professor, McGill University;
+D., Vice-chair, Associate Professor, appointed by McGill University;

-Mr. Gabriel Belzile, Dairy Producer from Saint-Clément, Bas-Saint-Laurent, representing the Quebec Dairy Producers (PLQ);
+Mr. Gabriel Belzile, Dairy Producer from Saint-Clément, Bas-Saint-Laurent, appointed by the Quebec Dairy Producers (PLQ);

-Mr. Richard Bouchard, Dairy Producer from Baie-Saint-Paul, Charlevoix, representing the Quebec Dairy Producers (PLQ);
+Mr. Richard Bouchard, Dairy Producer from Baie-Saint-Paul, Charlevoix, appointed by the Quebec Dairy Producers (PLQ);

-Mr. YvoN Boucher, Dairy Producer from Saint-Césaire, Montérégie, representing the Quebec Dairy Producers (PLQ);
+Mr. YvoN Boucher, Dairy Producer from Saint-Césaire, Montérégie, appointed by the Quebec Dairy Producers (PLQ);

 Mr. OLIVIER D’AMOURS, Ph.
 D., agr., Sectoral Development Advisor, MAPAQ, Observer;

 Mr. Daniel Lefebvre, Ph.
-D., agr., General manager of Valacta and Manager of the Centre of expertise, COO of Lactanet;
+D., agr., General Manager of Valacta and Manager of the Centre of expertise, Chief Operations Officer of Lactanet;

-Mr. hUGO bélanger, B.A.A., Board Treasurer and Controller, Lactanet;
+Mr. hUGO bélanger, B.A.A., Treasurer, Finance and Administration Manager, Lactanet;

 Canadian Dairy Network (CDN) was officially created on May 29, 1995 as the result of a federal government decision to privatize all genetic evaluation activities in Canada.
 CDN is the national genetic evaluation centre for dairy cattle and provides data management and information services to Canadian dairy producers and member organizations including breed associations, dairy herd improvement agencies, A.I. organizations and Dairy Farmers of Canada.
 With over 32,000 unique users monthly, the CDN website is the leading source for genetic information.